 Norwegians are really proud (and they should be!) of their traditional cuisine, which generally includes seafood or game, but nowadays it’s become more and more multicultural and versatile.
 Oslo is an open-minded city, which offers plenty of hotspots where you can grab a snack as takeaway or enjoy the food at a local café while having an ordinary chat with the locals.
 Our local spotters will guide you through the city’s best local snack spots, so we hope you are hungry!
 Enjoy!

-Needless to say most cafés and restaurants in Oslo may be on the pricey side.
+Needless to say, most cafés and restaurants in Oslo may be on the pricey side.
 But there are some great exceptions, such as Liebling.
-It is a Berlin-style café with a quirky interior and a budget friendly menu.
-Liebling is the perfect spot to have a traditional Berlin brunch plate, which includes bread, cheese, meat, yoghurt and cereal.
+It is a Berlin-style café with a quirky interior and a budget-friendly menu.
+Liebling is the perfect spot to have a traditional Berlin brunch plate, which includes bread, cheese, meat, yogurt, and cereal.
 They even serve a vegetarian version!
 Our local Lene’s personal favorite – the open-faced sandwich with hummus.
 Furthermore, Liebling sometimes organizes various concerts or open mic nights, so if you don’t want to miss those whilst you’re staying in Oslo, just follow Liebling on Facebook.